Montreal Wanderers: History

 The club had formed over a dispute over the control of the Montreal Hockey Club.
-Along with teams rejected for membership in the Canadian Amateur Hockey League (CAHL), the club helped found the Federal Amateur Hockey League (FAHL) on December 5, 1903.
-Many of the early Wanderers had been members of the Montreal Hockey Club team of 1902–03, which won the Stanley Cup.
-That team had been known as the "Little Men of Iron" because of the players' tenacity and small stature, and the nickname carried over to the new club.
+Along with teams rejected for membership in the Canadian Amateur Hockey League (CAHL), the team helped found the Federal Amateur Hockey League (FAHL) on December 5.
+Many of the early Wanderers had been members of the 1902–03 Montreal Hockey Club team, which won the Stanley Cup.
+That team had been known as the "Little Men of Iron", because of the players' tenacity and small stature, and the nickname carried over to the new club.

-The Wanderers first Stanley Cup challenge was played against the Ottawa Hockey Club on March 2, 1904, resulting in a 5–5 tie game.
-The Wanderers would refuse to continue the series unless the tie was replayed in Montreal, and forfeited the series.
+The Wanderers' first Stanley Cup challenge was played against the Ottawa Hockey Club on March 2, 1904, resulting in a 5–5 tie game.
+The Wanderers refused to continue the series unless the tie was replayed in Montreal, and forfeited the series.
 This was the start of a terrific rivalry as Ottawa and the Wanderers would split the championship between them from 1903 until 1911.
-Ottawa and the Wanderers would meet again in 1906, after a regular season tie for first place in the ECAHA, and played a two-game total goals series for the league championship and the Cup.
+Ottawa and the Wanderers would meet again in 1906, after a regular season tie for first place in the Eastern Canada Amateur Hockey Association (ECAHA), and played a two-game, total-goals series for the league championship and the Stanley Cup.
 The Wanderers won the first game in Montreal 9–1.
-The 'Silver Seven' would storm back in the return match in Ottawa, with a 9–1 lead at one point in the game evening the total goals, but only won 9–3 as the Wanderers scored the last two goals, to win the series, and their first Stanley Cup.
+The "Silver Seven" would storm back in the return match in Ottawa, with a 9–1 lead at one point in the game evening the total goals, but only won 9–3 as the Wanderers scored the last two goals, to win the series, and their first Stanley Cup.